These bylaws were adopted by membership vote on October 22, 2022.

 A. Purpose: Committees are created to complete work on specific objectives of importance to NKD’s mission and goals.
 The committees are an opportunity to involve the broader NKD membership in NKD’s work.

 B. Policy Committee: Policy Committee develops the club’s policy priorities and is a permanent committee of NKD governed by its own bylaws.
-The Vice President of Political Affairs and Policy serves as the Chair of the Policy Committee.
+The Vice President of Policy serves as the Chair of the Policy Committee.

 VI.
 VOTING RULES